 Easy Recorder Songs for Beginners

 Recorder beginners usually need songs that feel playable in a school week, not a giant archive of mixed repertoire.
-This hub focuses on that first practical batch: melodies students already know, rhythms teachers can count aloud, and note patterns that make sense on an eight-hole recorder without forcing dense staff reading.
-It is built for classroom warmups, first solos, and home review sessions where easy tabs and a visual chart are more useful than a formal method-book page.
+This hub focuses on that first practical batch: easy recorder songs students already know, rhythms teachers can count aloud, and note patterns that make sense on an eight-hole recorder without forcing dense staff reading.
+It is built for classroom warmups, first solos, and home review sessions where easy tabs and a finger chart are more useful than a formal method-book page.

 Featured Songs